 On the downside, some of the more important rate and fee information is difficult to find and the FAQ section could benefit from more detailed answers to some questions.
 The absence of a live chat option is also maybe a little puzzling for an online-only platform, although customer service support over the phone is available from 4 a.m. to 9 p.m. most week days.

 SoFi Mortgages review: What users say

-Overall ratings on ConsumerAffairs are less favorable, at around 2.2 stars out of 5, based on 240 ratings submitted in the past year.
-It is worth noting, however, that SoFi is one of the few companies to reply to customer comments on the platform.
+Overall ratings on ConsumerAffairs (opens in new tab) are broadly similar at around 3 stars out of 5, based on more than 450 ratings submitted in the past year.
+It's also worth noting that SoFi is one of the few companies to reply to customer comments on the platform.

 Should you use SoFi Mortgages?

-Get past the initial form-filling and SoFi offers a very fast and streamlined mortgage and refinance application solution.
+Complete the initial form-filling and SoFi offers a swift and streamlined mortgage and refinance application solution.
 Everything can be done online, including pre-qualification and pre-approval, while the Home Loan Help Center should have most of the answers you’re looking for.
 Really making SoFi stand out, however, is membership of its community, which offers invaluable support in a wide number of forms and paves the way to discounted fees too.

 The credit score requirements will be too much for some, but if you qualify, the down payments required are eminently achievable, and there are no hidden fees to fear either.
 While SoFi claims it takes two minutes to initially apply, we admit that it did take us three.
 No matter, it was, on the whole, an extra minute well spent.